-The period 1981 to 1991 was one of development and change.
+The period 1982 to 1990 was one of development and change.
 The number of clubs increased from 23 to 44.
 FAWCO was incorporated and tax-exempt status obtained.

-Associate member clubs were no longer 'second-class citizens'; an amendment granted all clubs the same vote and the American members of associate clubs were made eligible for elective office in the Federation.
+Associate Member Clubs were no longer second-class citizens; an amendment granted all clubs the same vote and the American members of associate clubs were made eligible for elective office in the Federation.

-New importance was given to the role of FAWCO Representatives who had first been invited to an Interim Meeting in1978 and had had a brief rep meeting, for the first time, at the London Conference of 1979.
+New importance was given to the role of FAWCO Representatives who had first been invited to an Interim Meeting in 1978; they had had a brief rep meeting, for the first time, at the London Conference of 1979.
 In 1983 there were four scheduled reps' meetings at the Brussels Conference and for the first time one meeting (plus a second by request) of club presidents.